 The British Council is the United Kingdom's international organisation for educational opportunities and cultural relations.
 The British Council creates international opportunities for the people of the UK and other countries and builds trust between them worldwide.

-Our English language centres in Chennai, Kolkata and New Delhi provide a range of general and business English classes, specialised skills based programmes and young learner courses.
+Our Teaching Centres in Chennai, Kolkata and New Delhi provide a range of general and business English classes, specialised skills based programmes and young learner courses.

 We work with a wide range of Indian partners in cities all over India enabling British and Indian experts to meet and collaborate and to nurture mutually beneficial relationships.